Day After Donald Trump Claims Border Wall Being Built ‘At Record Speed,’ New Section Of Wall Collapses

-At a rally in Wildwood, New Jersey, on Tuesday evening, Donald Trump declared that he is now building a “powerful border wall” to separate the United States from Mexico, and that the new wall is being erected “at record speed,” as quoted by PolitiFact.
+At a rally in Wildwood, New Jersey, on Tuesday evening, Donald Trump declared that he is now building a “powerful border wall” to separate the United States from Mexico and that the new wall is being erected “at record speed,” as quoted by PolitiFact.

-But while some new sections of border wall are under construction — mostly replacing or reinforcing existing wall panels, according to PolitiFact — one section of new paneling collapsed on Wednesday, less than 24 hours after Trump boasted of the new wall construction.
+But while some new sections of the border wall are under construction — mostly replacing or reinforcing existing wall panels, according to PolitiFact — one section of new paneling collapsed on Wednesday, less than 24 hours after Trump boasted of the new wall construction.

-According to a CNN report, winds up to 37 miles per hour knocked over a portion of new border wall in Calexico, California, a town about 120 miles east of San Diego, on the border with Mexico.
-The wall fell onto the Mexican side of the border, but was prevented from collapsing all the way to the ground by a row of trees, as seen in the video below on this page.
+According to a CNN report, winds up to 37 miles per hour knocked over a portion of the new border wall in Calexico, California, a town about 120 miles east of San Diego, on the border with Mexico.
+The wall fell onto the Mexican side of the border but was prevented from collapsing all the way to the ground by a row of trees, as seen in the video below on this page.

 Customs and Border Protection Agent Carlos Pitones told CNN that the portion off border wall that toppled had recently been set into a cement foundation, but the cement had not dried yet, making the Calexico section of wall vulnerable to the high winds that swept through Southern California on Tuesday night.